django-ftl/django-ftl/docs/usage.rst

    with override("en-US"):
        pass  # Code that uses this language

-Alternatively, ensure that :func:``deactivate`` is called at the end of a request.
+Alternatively, ensure that :func:`django_ftl.deactivate` is called at the end of a request.

 Using middleware